 The entities designated for sanctions under E.O.
-13224, 13382, and other Orders - which are listed in the tables at the end of the report - trigger additional sanctions under IFCA for any entity that conducts transactions with those entities.
-In addition, sanctions have been imposed on entities that conduct transactions with the Iranian sectors stipulated in IFCA: for example, in August 29, 2014, the State Department sanctioned UAE-based Goldentex FZE providing support to Iran's shipping sector.
+13224, 13382, and other orders-which are listed in the tables at the end of the report-trigger the IFCA sanctions discussed above.
+Some sanctions have been imposed for transactions with the Iranian sectors stipulated in IFCA, as shown in the tables at the end of the report.